abewley/sort/README.md

 This code has been tested on Mac OSX 10.10, and Ubuntu 14.04, with Python 2.7 (anaconda).

 **Note:** A significant proportion of SORT's accuracy is attributed to the detections.
-For your convenience, this repo also contains *Faster* RCNN detections for the MOT benchmark sequences.
+For your convenience, this repo also contains *Faster* RCNN detections for the MOT benchmark sequences in the benchmark format.
 To run the detector yourself please see the original [*Faster* RCNN project](https://github.com/ShaoqingRen/faster_rcnn) or the python reimplementation of [py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn) by Ross Girshick.

 ### License